Lou Scally on the job at WJEJ-AM radio

 Plenty of children’s activities are scheduled all day long.
 Youngsters can participate in many fun and educational activities in and around the Kids Zone (pavilion #3), including:

 - Explore Geo-caching

-- Enjoy the music all day by singer-songwriter Tony M. Music (below)
+- Enjoy the music all day by singer-songwriter Tony M. Music (right)

-- Sabrina Blair’s students from the Claud E. Kitchens Outdoor School: Crafts about the Life of Trees: leaf rubbings, seasons collages, microscopes and tree parts.
+- Sabrina Blair’s students from the Claud E. Kitchens Fairview Outdoor School — Crafts about the Life of Trees: leaf rubbings, season collages, microscopes and tree parts.